Transitioning at Work

 - Education.
 Are there any desired educational touchpoints for others within the individual's network to ensure that the individual is treated with respect, welcomed and included?
-The Office of Equality and Diversity is able to provide educational programming, including information about Drexel's nondiscrimination policies.
+The Office for Institutional Equity and Inclusive Culture is able to provide educational programming, including information about Drexel's nondiscrimination policies.

 - Documentation.
 Are there any changes to be made to records and systems?
 Which?
 When?
 Note that although individuals may use preferred names and pronouns, documentation that requires a legal name cannot be changed unless/until the individual changes their name legally, and that health insurance information must conform with biological sex, rather than gender identity, to ensure that the individual is eligible to receive treatment for sex specific conditions (e.g. prostate cancer, pregnancy).
 Coordination with HR Information Systems, Drexel Benefits and Drexel IT may be necessary.